 - Gaps in employment/training or a history of repeated changes of employment are identified;

 - Any anomalies, discrepancies or gaps in employment and the reasons for this should be noted, so that they can be taken up as part of the consideration of whether to short list the applicant, as well as a history of repeated changes of employment without any clear career or salary progression or a mid career move from a permanent to temporary post;

 - All candidates should be assessed equally against the criteria contained in the person specification.

 - The purpose of seeking references is to obtain objective and factual information to support appointment decisions;

-- One reference should be from the current or most recent employer/line manager or HR (not from a colleague within the organisation);
+- The main reference should be from the current or most recent employer (for example headteacher/owner/manager or HR (not from a colleague within the organisation));

 - They should always be sought and obtained directly from the referee;

 - A copy of the job description and person specification should be included with all requests;